cuba-platform/admin-tools-addon/README.md

 ## SQL Scripts Generator

-This part of Admin Tools allows generating SQL scripts for selected entities of a project.
+This functionality of the Admin Tools component allows generating SQL scripts for selected entities of a project.

 ![generate-scripts-menu](img/gen_scripts_menu.png)

 JPQL requests are used for entity selection.
-The user has to specify a metaclass, view and type of the script to be generated (insert, update, insert update).
-Selecting the metaclass automatically generates a JPQL request:
+Start by specifying a metaclass, view and type of a script to be generated (insert, update, insert update).
+Selecting a metaclass automatically generates a JPQL request:

 ```sql
 select e from example$Entity e